panospd/gitter/README.md

 ## Push changes

-### If changes are already committed locally then u can push change to remote by simply executing the push command.
+### If changes are already committed locally then u can push your changes to remote by simply executing the push command.

 #### push;